geotools/geotools/docs/user/tutorial/quickstart/eclipse.rst

   find that the very first time it will take a while as a spatial index is generated.
 After that performance should be very good when zoomed in.

-* Fast: We know that one of the ways people select a spatial library is based on speed.
+* Performance: We know that one of the ways people select a spatial library is based on speed.
   By design GeoTools does not load the above shapefile into memory (instead it streams it off of disk each time it is drawn using a spatial index to only bring the content required for display).

   If you would like to ask GeoTools to cache the shapefile in memory try the following code: